cugu/awesome-forensics/README.md

 - [DFIR – The definitive compendium project](https://aboutdfir.com) - Collection of forensic resources for learning and research.
 Offers lists of certifications, books, blogs, challenges and more
 - [dfir.training](https://www.dfir.training/) - Database of forensic resources focused on events, tools and more
-- [ForensicArtifacts.com Artifact Repository](https://github.com/ForensicArtifacts/artifacts) - Machine-readable knowledge base of forensic artifacts
+- :star: [ForensicArtifacts.com Artifact Repository](https://github.com/ForensicArtifacts/artifacts) - Machine-readable knowledge base of forensic artifacts

 ## Tools